MojoDallin/startup/README.md

 ### HTML
 -Added a base layout

--Added some functionality, such as renaming pages
+-Added some functionality, such as adding and renaming pages

 -Did information.html